Posted May 6, 2014Tweet

 If not for sharply rising home values over the last 12 months, the difference would be even more stark.

 The Home Affordable Refinance Program is scheduled to terminate December 31, 2015 but, once again, refinance volume is slipping.
-November 2013 HARP refinances were the fewest in two years.
+February 2014 HARP refinances were the fewest n more than two years,

-In order to keep pace with government targets, HARP may soon get its second overhaul.
+To keep pace with government targets, there is talk that HARP will get a second overhaul.
 HARP 3 may be coming.

 Today, the Home Affordable Refinance Program is meant for mortgages backed by Fannie Mae and Freddie Mac only.
-Soon, however, that may change.
+In the future, that may change.
 The HARP program may be extended to include non-government loans such Alt-A loans, subprime loans, and portfolio loans as well.